ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   YAML key plus symbol list.
 Both are documented below.

   _Note:_ Left unspecified, `:preprocess` symbols default to be identical to `:test` symbols.
-Override this behavior by adding `:defines` ↳ `:preprocess` flags.
-If you want no additional flags for preprocessing regardless of `test` symbols, simply specify an empty list `[]`.
+Override this behavior by adding `:defines` ↳ `:preprocess` symbols.
+If you want no additional symbols for preprocessing regardless of `test` symbols, simply specify an empty list `[]`.

   **Default**: `[]` (empty)